Building your first module

 - We import a few python libraries from the Twisted framework as well as the Yombo framework.

-- We setup a logging system so we an write information to our log.
+- We setup a logging system so we can write information to our log.

-- Finally, we create a new class called "MyNightMode" which extends an existing Yombo created class.
+- Finally, we create a new class called "MyNightMode" which extends an existing Yombo class.

 Before moving on

-The Yombo framework adds many items to your class when it starts up, mostly, it adds pointers to other system resources.
-It also provides a system for starting and stopping the system in phases.
-This allows all the libraries and modules to systematically startup and shutdown.
+The Yombo framework adds many items to your class when it starts up, mostly, it adds pointers to other system resources and information about the module itself.
+It also provides a system for starting and stopping the system in phases to allow all the libraries and modules to systematically startup and shutdown.
 While Yombo is starting up, it brings all the internal libraries online first.
-It then connects to Yombo servers for any updates, module listings, new devices, commands, modules, etc. After the gateway framework is online, it starts to import and load all the modules.
+It then connects to Yombo servers for any updates, module listings, new devices, commands, etc. After the gateway framework is online, it starts to import and load all the modules.
 It starts by calling all the "_init_()" methods for all the modules.
 Note: Yombo uses single underscore (_) to denote it's a Yombo system called method, not to be confused with Python built-in functions having two underscores (__).
 Never define __init__(two underscores), that is reserved for the Yombo framework to get basic items of your module setup.

 Let's continue with our module building.
 During the _init_() phase, we'll want to setup any modules variables.
 Lets get to it: